vrtnis/whisper-mel-mojo/README.md

 ### Some Considerations

-Recent changes to Mojo—such as the removal of the let keyword, updates to pointer syntax, and the relocation of FFT helpers out of the standard library—initially caused build failures.
+Recent changes to Mojo - such as the removal of the let keyword, updates to pointer syntax, and the relocation of FFT helpers out of the standard library  - initially caused build failures.
 Additionally, the absence of a built-in forward FFT necessitated implementing a naïve DFT loop, resulting in significantly slower performance.
 Identifying the correct buffer-access method (InlineArray.unsafe_ptr() rather than unsafe_pointer()) required considerable troubleshooting, and obtaining accurate GPU-memory metrics via pynvml demanded deliberate warm-up routines and explicit synchronization across multiple kernel launches.

 ###  Future Work